Thoyaz/AWS_Notes/07_R_Class_07.md

 * When you created Endpoint, You will see one Route added in Route Table, As shown in below

+* __Creating Endpoint will make only connection from Private server to S3, But Private server still need permition to download files frmo s3__

 ![alt text](./Images/RT_Created_While_EndPoint_Created.png)

 ---